 A new distance education certificate or degree program can be suggested by any faculty member or group of faculty.
 Considering the University’s vision, mission and goals established by our strategic planning process, any new certificate or degree program, in general, should be interdisciplinary in nature.
 The processes outlined below must be followed in order for the Provost to officially request planning for a new distance education certificate or degree program.
 Below, you will find the required steps to establish your distance education certificate and degree programs.

 - Faculty members who wish to develop a new certificate program to be offered via distance education must follow existing procedures for traditional certificate program development which includes approval by the University Courses and Curriculum Committee.

-- Once approved by Courses and Curriculum, faculty must work with the Office of Institutional Research to notify UNC-GA.
-See the process below..
+- Once approved by the Courses and Curriculum Committee, faculty must work with the OSPIE to notify UNC-GA.
+See the process below.

 The Process for Notification of a New Distance Education Certificate or Licensure Program to UNC-GA

 - Contact OSPIE to submit an electronic notification for the program.
 The following information must be submitted:

 - CIP code (available from Institutional Assessment & Planning)

 - Program title and description